microprediction/humpday/CITE.md

           publisher = {MIT Press}
       }

 which motivates HumpDay and other packages.
-I'm trying to collate the best way to cite auto-this-and-that here.
-If you are the author of a package and would like to add or amend, please do so (PR's welcome)

- # Optimizers

- coming
+## Being cited

+This is how I currently cite auto-this-and-that.
+PR's welcome

+### Black-box optimizers

+Coming soon

- # Autoframeworks
+### Autoframeworks

 Auto-Sklearn